-As a student in a Bluefield State College School of Nursing and Allied Health program I understand that per the college student handbook all buildings on campus prohibit the use of any tobacco product.
+As a student in a Bluefield State University School of Nursing and Allied Health program I understand that per the University student handbook all buildings on campus prohibit the use of any tobacco product.
 I further understand that clinical agencies have individual policies in regard to tobacco and electronic cigarette usage.
 In order to promote a healthy/smoke-free environment I understand that any use of tobacco products or electronic cigarettes is strictly prohibited in classrooms and clinical environments.
 Compliance is expected of all students and within programs of Nursing and Allied Health.
 Failure to comply with this requirement will result in a written warning provided to the respective program director, for the first offense; a second offense, may lead to dismissal from the respective program on the grounds of insubordination.

-(printed name) agree to abide by

-, irements as stated above.
-I understand these produc nal environment while in class or during clinical ts
+I (printed name) agree to abide by tobacco/electronic cigarette requirements as stated above.
+I understand these products are not permitted in the educational environment while in class or during clinical rotations.

-Signature Date
+Signature

-Program Director Date
+Program Director

-Revised 5-8-15
+Revised 5-8-15/Reviewed 2024

-Bluefield State College SCHOOL OF NURSING AND ALLIED HEALTH Criminal Background Check
+Bluefield State University SCHOOL OF NURSING AND ALLIED HEALTH Criminal Background Check

-A criminal background check is a requirement for entry into the Associate Degree programs of Nursing or Radiologic Technology at Bluefield State College (BSC) as well as for all students enrolled in the RN to BSN program.
-In recognition of the vulnerability of all of the clients with whom the student interacts and all of the clients for whom the student cares in an increasingly diverse health care environment, the BSC Associate Degree programs of Nursing and Radiologic Technology and RN to BSN have instituted a policy requiring a criminal background check on all incoming students.
+A criminal background check is a requirement for entry into the Associate Degree programs of Nursing or Radiologic Technology at Bluefield State University (BSU) as well as for all students enrolled in the RN to BSN program.
+In recognition of the vulnerability of all of the clients with whom the student interacts and all of the clients for whom the student cares in an increasingly diverse health care environment, the BSU Associate Degree programs of Nursing and Radiologic Technology and RN to BSN have instituted a policy requiring a criminal background check on all incoming students.

-- 1. Each student admitted to the programs of Associate Degree Nursing, Associate Degree Radiologic Technology and Bachelor Degree Nursing at BSC will have a criminal background check completed prior to orientation dates as provided by each program upon enrollment.
+- 1. Each student admitted to the programs of Associate Degree Nursing, Associate Degree Radiologic Technology and Bachelor Degree Nursing at BSU will have a criminal background check completed prior to orientation dates as provided by each program upon enrollment.
 This will be conducted through Castle Branch. - 2.
 The background check includes: - A. Going on line to register with Castle Branch - B. Paying the processing fee by credit card.
 Fees associated with the background check will be the responsibility of the student. - C. Results of the background check are confidential.
 The findings are reported only to the director of the program in which the student is enrolled. - D. Students who have questions about the policy or procedure are encouraged to discuss them with the program director.